sumionochi/tambo-github/README.md

 ### 10 Workspace Views

-Tambo Browser organizes research into specialized workspace views, each with its own purpose.
-The AI understands which view you're on and adapts its behavior accordingly.
+Tambo Browser organizes searches and follow-up tasks into specialized workspace views.
+The AI knows which view you’re on and adapts accordingly.

 ```
 ┌──────────────────────────────────────────────────────────────┐